cupy/cupy/examples/mnist/README.md

-# An Example of a Multi-Layer Perceptron for MNIST Classification
+# Multi-Layer Perceptron for MNIST Classification

 This is a minimal example to write a feed-forward net.
 The code consists of three parts: dataset preparation, network and optimizer definition and learning loop.